 When your tiles are delivered

-When you receive your porcelain, check that you have all your tiles and that they are in good condition.
+When you receive your porcelain or ceramic tiles, check that you have all your tiles and that they are in good condition.
 A few breakages and some slight corner or edge damage is inevitable, but these tiles can be used as cuts.
 We recommend that you shuffle and mix tiles from different boxes/crates so that you have a uniform effect across the whole of the new surface.
 It is often wise to dry lay small areas first to ensure even distribution and to consider optimum placement of tiles, for example, where movement joints will be required.
 Because of this all tiles should be unpacked and your installer should be made fully aware of your laying requirements prior to the job commencing.

 When designing the tile layout consideration should be given as to whether tiles are rectified or non-rectified as this will have an influence on joint width and pattern.

 - The tiles should be dry, and both sides of the tile should be wiped clean of any dust before installation and the top surface should be wiped and cleaned carefully again after installation before sealing and grouting takes place.